Basic Data Access¶

 Once you have uploaded the file, you can check and define the metadata (measure or attribute) of each column.
 To switch a measure to an attribute (or viceversa), click on Value column of the interested row field as shown below.

 - Check the data preview in order to verify the accuracy of your data;

 - enable or disable the persistance of dataset.
 Thanks to this functionality the server creates a snapshot of the extracted data in order to avoid to reload the dataset each time that the user revokes it;

 - finally, name and save the dataset as shown below.

 As we discussed previously, you find all created datasets under My dataset area.
 You can share/unshare them by clicking on the share icon (have a look at the next figure).
 The colour of the icon changes from white to red when sharing is turned to active.
 A shared dataset is visible to all other users having your same role.

 Note that dedicated area “Shared Dataset” contains all acquired datasets thanks to the sharing of other users.

 Thanks to CKAN integration you can easily access to datasets published in the World Wide Web (e.g. datahub.io, data.gov, data.lab.fiware.org, dati.gov.it, and more).
 Indeed, CKAN is the world’s leading open-source data portal platform.
 It is a powerful data management system that makes data accessible by providing tools to streamline publishing, sharing, finding and using data.
 CKAN is addressed to data publishers (national and regional governments, companies and organizations) who want to make their data open and available.
 So you can search and handle open data in a self-service manner.

-CKAN datasets can be divided into four main categories: “Public”, “Organization private”, “Acquired”, “User private”.
+CKAN datasets can be divided in four main categories: “Public”, “Organization private”, “Acquired”, “User private”.
 You can download and use only the datasets having a Public category.